Keep Your Startup Out Of The Sand

 You have the great new idea, so hey, you gotta protect it.
 Gotta make sure no one steals it.
 Right?

 Have you ever gone through the patenting process?
-Patents are a big cloud of mysterious allure.
-They’re cool, for sure, and they certainly have their important place, but don’t get sucked into thinking you must have a patent.
-They are not the solution to everything — and they can be a huge consumer of resources.
+For many people, Patents are a big cloud of mysterious allure.
+They're cool, for sure, and they certainly have their important place, but don't get sucked into thinking you must have a patent.
+They are not the solution to everything - and they can be a HUGE consumer of precious, often scarce, resources.

-Definition of Entrepreneurial Sand Trap: Anything that consumes resources disproportionately.
+As a reminder, the Definition of an Entrepreneurial Sand Trap: Anything that consumes resources disproportionately.

-I’ve seen many precious resources of early entrepreneurs wasted on patents.
+I've seen many precious resources of early entrepreneurs wasted on patents.
 Why would I say wasted?
-Let’s look at what it really is.
-A patent is a tool, used to assist in IP protection.
+Let's look at what it really is.
+A patent is a tool, used to assist in IP (Intellectual Property) protection.
 How?
 Blatantly put, it gives you the right to take legal action.
+That's it.

-Here’s the problem: the government won’t protect your idea.
-They’ll only help you enforce it, after you get a judgement, and that can be really expensive.
+Here's the problem: The government won't protect your idea.
+Even with a patent, they will only help you enforce it, AFTER you get a court judgement.
+Oh, and that can be really expensive.

 Please don’t misunderstand, I’m not at all against patents.
 I have many of them myself.
 But that’s not the point.
 The point is to use them as an appropriate tool, at the right time.